-The Iron Triangle of Project Management is basically consist three factors.
+The Iron Triangle of Project Management basically consists of three factors.
 Scoping, Scheduling, and Costing.
-These Factors will results in Good Quality of products or services.
+These Factors will result in Good Quality of products or services.

 Introduction: The Iron Triangle Of Project Management

 First, there are few other names of The Iron Triangle of Project Management like